 From the Deputy Principal (Pastoral Care)

-Given our commitment to the process, once the classroom communities have been formed the movement of one student from the group can alter the integrity of the group and causes a chain reaction within the classroom balance, which we work so hard to achieve.
-Therefore, we ask that parents and caregivers trust the expertise and judgment of the professionals making the class placement decisions.
+Given our commitment to the process, once the classroom communities have been formed, the movement of one student from the group can alter the group’s integrity and causes a chain reaction within the classroom balance, which we work so hard to achieve.
+Therefore, we ask that parents and caregivers trust the expertise and judgment of the professionals making the class community and placement decisions.

-We know that students are often nervous about starting a new year in a new classroom, and below is some advice from Madhavi Nawana Parker from Positive Minds Australia.
+We know that students are often nervous about starting a new year in a new classroom, so we have liaised with Madhavi Nawana Parker, Director of Positive Minds Australia, for her expert advice.
+Please take the time to read Madhavi’s article below.

 Ms Jacqui Mcilroy